 By Neal S. Parikh, MD, MS

-Assistant Professor of Neurology, Weill Cornell Medical College
+Assistant Professor of Neurology and Neuroscience, Weill Cornell Medical College

-Dr. Parikh reports no financial relationships relevant to this field of study.
+Dr. Parikh reports no financial relationships related to this field of study.